 What consumers should know before they install a central cooling systems.

 With summer heat underway here are some heating and air conditioning tips to help you stay comfortable.
-Many central air conditioners units will be
+Many central air conditioners units will

-dependent on the contractor you choose.
+is largely dependent on the contractor you choose.

 The beauty of a central air conditioning system is that it can distribute cool air through the whole house as opposed to window units which are

 generally designed to cool a single room.
-Despite the larger initial cost, a central cooling system can still save you money by reducing your monthly
+Despite the larger initial cost, a central cooling system can still save you money by reducing your

+efficiency.
 A common, costly error is to install an over sized unit in your home.

 Choosing the right unit for your home will largely depend on the contractor you choose because he will determine the capacity required.
 A good